 Ginseng is a renowned herbal supplement used for hundreds of years, particularly in Chinese medicine.
-Especially famous for its antioxidant effects, Ginseng has become a popular supplement across the globe.
-Many believe that consuming it in controlled amounts can regulate blood sugar levels and possibly help with mood, stress relief and libido.
+Especially famous for its antioxidant-like and adaptogenic effects, ginseng has become a popular supplement across the globe.
+Many believe that consuming it can maintain healthy blood sugar levels (already in normal range) and possibly help with mood, stress relief, and libido.

-The supplement is also regarded as an aid in helping to improve brain function, strengthen the immune system and combat fatigue.
+The supplement is also regarded as an aid in helping to support healthy cognitive function, boost the immune system, and combat fatigue.
 You can consume this supplement lightly steamed or raw.
 Alternatively, you can add it to your diet in powder or capsule form.
-So, whether you want a quick boost or are looking to support wellness long-term, for most adults not taking other medication, ginseng may be worth trying.
+So, whether you want a quick boost or are looking to support wellness long-term, ginseng may be worth trying.

-There are only a select few fertility promoting herbs available out there and ginseng is arguably one of the most well-known.
+There are only a select few fertility-promoting herbs available out there and ginseng is arguably one of the most well-known.
 The supplement is sometimes described as one of the most potent adaptogens.
-That is, an herbal supplement which helps to calm mental resilience and stress, while guarding against fatigue.
-American and Asian Ginsengs offer fertility support by:
+That is, an herbal supplement that helps to calm mental resilience and stress, while guarding against fatigue.
+American and Asian Ginsengs, in particular, may offer fertility support by: